pshriwise/DAGMC/doc/usersguide/cubit_basics.rst

 Grouping volumes and surfaces
 -----------------------------

+.. note:: Metadata assignment in this section applies to the UW DAGMC plugin, not the native DAGMC exporter provivded in Coreform Cubit (>= version 2023.8).

 A DAGMC-based analysis allows a number of attributes of the geometry to be defined within the geometry file.
 These characteristics generally relate to the physical behavior of the volume, for example its material definition or boundary